Psychological Assessment

 Good to Know

-• Provincial recognition: Psychologists are recognized as authorized medical practitioners in Alberta, BC, Newfoundland and Labrador, Nova Scotia, Northwest Territories, Nunavut, Ontario, Quebec, Saskatchewan, and Yukon.
+• Psychologists are recognized as authorized medical practitioners in Alberta, BC, Newfoundland and Labrador, Nova Scotia, Northwest Territories, Nunavut, Ontario, Quebec, Saskatchewan, and Yukon.
 Psychological associates are recognized in BC, Manitoba, and Ontario.

 Frequently Asked Questions